certmichelin/Redscan/README.md

 python red.py --setup-demo
 ```

 In order to be more accurate, some plugins required api keys such as subfinder, gitgrabber or alert, you can find them under `conf` folder.
+Values are surrounded by `§` character.

 ```
 # --demo run one instance per plugin that would cause bottleneck for big scope.